northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriority.rst

 What is the downside
 ===================

-If labs have purchased a partition, the corresponding lab's members have priority access to those resources.
-In the case of low priority partition, this means that if your job is running on another lab's private partition and a job is submitted by the owner lab's member during this time, then your job will be automatically killed and re-queued since the lab member's job has higher priority.
-If you use `checkpointing <https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html>`_, this would be less of an issue.
-If your job gets killed this way, its restart time depends on the availability of resources at that time.
+Jobs running on the lowpriority partition always carry the risk of being suspended before their wall time ends if a high priority job requests those resources while the low priority job is running.
+If labs have purchased a partition, the corresponding lab’s members have priority access to those resources.
+This means that if If a job is submitted to the lowpriority partition and a high priority job comes through that requires resources currently occupied by the low priority job, then that low priority job will be stopped/suspended within 15s(?) and re-queued.
+If you have `checkpointing <https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html>`_, implemented in your workflow, such abrupt suspension of jobs would not be an issue.
+If your job gets killed this way, it’s restart time depends on the availability of resources at that time.

 Low priority partition FAQs
 ====================